herou/herou/README.md

 Hi and welcome to my profile.
 I have 10+ years as a professional Android Developer in the market

-* 🌍  I'm based in Earth
+* 🌍  I'm based on Earth
-* 🧠  I'm building on Substrate/Rust
-* 🤝  I'm open to work on Blockchain ideas
+* 🤝  I'm open to working smart ideas
 * ⚡  How are we gonna educate the next generation?

 ### Skills